 Puppy pads are usually encouraged by pet shops as a way to stop your carpets from being ruined.
 However, despite their advertising, they actually make potty training much harder.

 They encourage your dog to go to the toilet indoors on the pad and don’t force them to go outside.
-Your puppy won’t know the difference between peeing on the pad and peeing on your carpet.
-This means you’ll never be in a position to take away the pad.
+Your puppy won’t know the difference between peeing on the pad and your carpet.
+This means you’ll never be able to remove the pad.

-If you leave puppy pads for too long, your dog will simply use that spot to pee, even when there’s no pad there.
+If you leave puppy pads for too long, your dog will simply use that spot to pee, even when there’s no pad.

 So, you’ve started to notice the signs that your pooch needs to pee and have begun work on ironing this out in the house.
-There are a few stages that you’ll need to bear in mind and a routine that you should stick to religiously too.
+You’ll need to bear a few stages in mind and a routine that you should stick to religiously too.

 Establish a Routine

-To start with, always feed your Iggy puppy at the same time every day.
-They will then get used to how long it is between their food and their next walk.
+First, always feed your Iggy puppy at the same time every day.
+They will then get used to the distance between their food and their next walk.

 Go Outside Regularly